You can find Part I of this series here

 Pullman understands that sometimes it’s important to fill in detail and give particular information and sometimes it’s important not to.
 He understands that you earn a reader’s trust and investment not by suring up your story against any possible logical question but by mapping out enough of the territory that the reader is empowered to make their own leaps of imagination within that.

 In this case the space he leaves around what motivates Lyra leads us to fill in something important about her.
-Without a particular reason given for Lyra’s actions we are led to conclude that she’s doing it, simply, because that’s her character.
+Without a particular reason given for Lyra’s actions we are led to conclude that she’s doing it, simply, because that’s the kind of kid she is.
 Any specific motivation he gave her would reduce the wider point being established here regarding Lyra's character.

 And he's doing the same thing with daemons.